poiyomi/PoiyomiDocs/docs/general/translation.md

 Below is a list of some of the significant features in LilToon that will be converted.
 This list is incomplete and may be missing some details...

 - **Shadows**: The `Shadows` feature in LilToon is the exact same as `Multilayer Math` and can be carried over when converted.
-However if it's disabled, it will be converted to `Flat` instead.
+However if it's disabled, it will be converted to use `Flat` instead.
 - **Lil Reflections**: In LilToon, it uses both Specular and Environment Reflections in a more stylized fashion.
 If used, this will enable `Stylized Reflections`, set the mode to `lilToon` and convert the values over.
 - **Backlighting**: Poiyomi Shaders has the same features and properties as LilToon's Backlighting feature and can be converted over 1:1.
-- **Rim Lighting**: Each of Rim Lighting settings will be converted over to match.
+- **Rim Lighting**: Each of Rim Lighting settings will be converted over to match and sets the mode to `lilToon`.